aboubakarch/has-item/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-has-item is very useful and lite weight library which encourage user to check that if a perticular item exist in array or not.
+has-item is a handy, lightweight library which helps to find out if a particular item/object exists in a Javascript array or not.

 ## Install
   - npm install @abou.bakar/has-item